How to Install Void Linux

 4.4 Set System Hostname

-In the next step, you will need to provide a hostname for your Void system.
+In the next step, you must provide a hostname for your Void system.
 Again, it can be anything that you want.

 Set System Hostname